Guardianship Lawyers Las Vegas – How Can We Help?

 CLICK HERE to view our GUARDIANSHIP VIDEO

 At the Law Offices of Lee A. Drizin we have been assisting families from Nevada and out-of-state with the guardianship process for over two decades.
 We work with families to help guide them through every step of the appointment process, advising them of their options under the law.
 Our Las Vegas guardianship lawyers have extensive experience with Guardianship of the Estate, Emergency Guardianship, Guardianship of a Person and Co-Guardianship.
 Our Las Vegas guardianship attorneys also help families who are dealing with the added complication of living a long distance apart from their loved one, providing the much needed support along the way.
 We provide compassionate advice and counsel, aiming to preserve the dignity of the older person, while also protecting them from harm.
 For further information, please call one of our experienced guardianship lawyers at 702-798-4955 or CLICK HERE to submit your Guardianship question.

 Why Choose our Law Firm?

-1. Our guardianship lawyers help vulnerable individuals in need of Guardianship/Conservatorship arrangements.
+1. Our guardianship lawyers in Las Vegas help vulnerable individuals in need of Guardianship/Conservatorship arrangements.